annakoopenu/people-people-people/README.md

 ← `src/pages/admin.hbs`: The admin page presents a table displaying the log of most recent picks.
 You can clear the list by setting up your admin key (see `TODO.md`).
 If the user attempts to clear the list without a valid key, the page will present the log again.

-← `src/seo.json`: When you're ready to share your new site or add a custom domain, change SEO/meta settings in here.

 ## How the result looks